HOW TEAMS REGISTERED

-At its core, Row Britannia is a team 2020mile rowing challenge by The British inspiration Trust (BRIT), to be completed between 12th November 2019 and 13th March 2020*, to raise £3,000 for Sport Relief.
+At its core, Row Britannia was a team 2,020mile (3,251km) rowing challenge by The British inspiration Trust (BRIT), to be completed between 12th November 2019 and 13th March 2020, for every university and college to register a team and raise funds for Sport Relief.

 1) Promote mental fitness and raise awareness of mental health